How do you say dad in chinese

 In conclusion, Baba is more than a simple term of address; it is a cultural emblem that encapsulates the essence of fatherhood and family in Chinese society.
 Its usage and connotations reveal much about the values and relationships that define this rich and diverse culture.

-See also How do you use a charger plate
+See also How do you say slide in spanish

 Regional Variations in Naming Fathers